jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

     `sudo usermod -a -G video jellyfin`
     `sudo systemctl restart jellyfin`
 2. Choose `OpenMAX OMX` as the Hardware acceleration on the Transcoding tab of the Server Dashboard
+3. Change the amount of memory allocated to the GPU, as the Pi's GPU can't handle accelerated decoding and encoding simultaneously:
+    `sudo nano /boot/config.txt`

+    Find the line that starts with `gpu_mem=` and replace it with `gpu_mem=256`.

+    You can set any value, but 256 was thoroughly tested to be the minimum recommended for the best results.

 Note: In testing transcoding was not working fast enough to run in real time because the video was being resized.
 The Pi 3 is likely not fast enough to resize as part of the transcoding.